Skip to main content

 We know how important it is to keep your tumble dryer running smoothly, especially where replacement parts can come at a high cost.
 If an error code appears, use our complete list of Bosch error codes to help diagnose the issue.
 If you need further expert advice, Zest’s Helpdesk team is always here to support you with all your home appliances.

-Take a look at our appliance care page to learn more about our care plans – designed to give you peace of mind and expert support whenever you need it.
+Take a look at our Zest Care page to learn more about our care plans – designed to give you peace of mind and expert support whenever you need it.

 Washing machine, one of the home appliances we can provide cover for